3qilabs/awetestlib/README.md

 You need to have Ruby 1.8.7 installed.
 You can download Ruby 1.8.7 [here](http://rubyinstaller.org/downloads/)

+You can check your Ruby version using:
+- 'ruby -v'

 Additionally, you will need to install DevKit to compile a few dependent gems.
 You can download DevKit [here](http://rubyinstaller.org/downloads/)